KillianLynch/NEW-19C-LAB/json-collection/json-collection.md

 ## Introduction

-he 19c generation of Oracle's converged database offers customers; best of breed support for all data types (e.g. relational, JSON, XML, spatial, graph, OLAP, etc.), and industry leading performance, scalability, availability and security for all their operational, analytical and other mixed workloads.A JSON collection stores JSON documents alongside some metadata like the time of creation or update.
+The 19c generation of Oracle's converged database offers customers; best of breed support for all data types (e.g. relational, JSON, XML, spatial, graph, OLAP, etc.), and industry leading performance, scalability, availability and security for all their operational, analytical and other mixed workloads.
+A JSON collection stores JSON documents alongside some metadata like the time of creation or update.
 Collections offer operations like inserts, deletes, index creation or queries.
+We will be using Oracle SQL Developer Web (also known as Database Actions) - a development environment and a database administration interface for Oracle Database in the Oracle Public Cloud.
+For a complete integrated development environment, see Oracle SQL Developer User's Guide linked at the bottom of the lab.

 In order to create a collection all you have to specify is the collection's name.
 Unlike a relational table you do not have to provide any schema information.
 For our JSON lab, we'll be working with a collection of products that our fictitious retro movie and book retail store "RockBuster" sells.